hwulfmeyer/rs_nn_training/FirstStage/README.md

 7. `python setup.py install`

 ### Preparing the model
 To train an existing model based on various scientific publication, go to [Tensorflow Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) and download any of the provided model .tar.gz files.
 These contain a `pipeline.config` file, which specifies with which parameters the training framework will train the model.
-For a mode detailed explanation of what these parameters do, refer to the [models](models/) directory, or read through the protobuf definitions at [https://github.com/floydhub/object-detection-template/tree/master/object_detection/protos].
+For a mode detailed explanation of what these parameters do, refer to the [models](models/) directory, or read through the (official protobuf definitions)[https://github.com/floydhub/object-detection-template/tree/master/object_detection/protos].

 ### Building an image dataset
 Generate a TFRecord file for your training and test data.
 This can be done through the provided [Compositor](../Training Data Compositor).
 Once generated, amend the paths to your label_map.pbtxt, training.record and validation.record in their respective parameters inside the `pipeline.config`.
 The label map is simply the file that assigns a label to every output of the model.
 Lastly the `fine_tune_checkpoint` parameter should point to the checkpoint of the last training process you wish to continue from.
 When building a clean model, this should point to the `model.ckpt` in the .tar.gz file.